MPFlow: Multi-modal Posterior-Guided Flow Matching for Zero-Shot MRI Reconstruction: Conclusion

 \section{Conclusion}

 We propose \emph{MPFlow}, a multi-modal posterior-guided flow-matching framework for zero-shot MRI reconstruction.
-The auxiliary image is leveraged at inference time via \emph{PAMRI}, our self-supervised contrastive pretraining strategy that learns shared cross-modal representations.
+The auxiliary imaging modality is leveraged at inference time via \emph{PAMRI}, our self-supervised contrastive pretraining strategy that learns shared cross-modal representations.
 At inference, the unconditional flow prior is jointly guided by data consistency and \emph{PAMRI}, suppressing both intrinsic and extrinsic hallucinations without updating the prior.
-Experiments on HCP and BraTS across super-resolution and k-space subsampling tasks demonstrate consistent improvements in reconstruction fidelity and hallucination reduction, with all improvements statistically significant.
+Experiments on HCP and BraTS across super-resolution and k-space subsampling tasks demonstrate consistent improvements in reconstruction fidelity and hallucination reduction.
 Future work explores extending this framework to non-imaging modalities and adaptive guidance schemes.
-More broadly, our results show that auxiliary modalities can reshape posterior geometry at inference time under unconditional generative priors, enabling robust multi-modal inverse reconstruction without paired supervision.
+More broadly, our results show that auxiliary modalities can reshape posterior geometry at inference time under unconditional generative priors, enabling robust multi-modal inverse reconstruction without paired supervision. \begin{credits}

+This work is supported by the EPSRC-funded UCL Centre for Doctoral Training in Intelligent, Integrated Imaging in Healthcare (i4health) under grant number EP/S021930/1.
+The work of DCA is supported by the Wellcome Trust awards 221915 and 317797, and EPSRC grant EP/Y028856/1.
+The work of MF and HG is supported by the MRC (award MR/W031566/1), and the NIHR UCLH Biomedical Research Centre. \end{credits}